Skip to contents

 tol

 A small positive number.
-Numbers that differ less in value than tol are considered equal.
+Numbers that differ less than tol are considered equal.

 all